jacky-calm/hdfs-py/README.md

 # hdfs-py
-Build a HDFS in python
+Build a HDFS prototype in python.
 This is for study purpose.